cosmoproject/cosmoproject.github.io/_posts/2016-04-12-Workshop_Bergen_2016.md

 ---
 layout: post
-title: COSMO Workshop in Bergen
+title: Announcing COSMO Workshop in Bergen
 ---
 We are invited to hold a COSMO Workshop in Bergen at BEK (Bergen Electronic Arts Center) from 12th - 13th of November 2016.